litestar-org/litestar-fullstack/README.md

 ### Upgrade a Database to the Latest Revision

-This command is a shorthand for execute `app database upgrade`.
+This command is a shorthand for executing `app database upgrade`.

 ```shell
 make migrate